 There’s also a thing called “presenteeism”, or people who show up to work even if they should be in bed resting.
 Aside from being the person who might end up infecting everyone in the office, you are not at 100% efficiency, and you’re prone to making mistakes.
 Use your sick leaves, and nurse yourself back to health instead of showing up to the office.

-Bottom line is, taking care of yourself is probably one of the most important habits you can ever cultivate.
-Having a healthy mind and body means you are at peak condition to ensure that you take your career where you want it to go.
+The bottom line is, taking care of yourself is probably one of the most important habits you can ever cultivate.
+Having a healthy mind and body means you are in peak condition to ensure that you take your career where you want it to go.

-You need to focus in order to be excellent – attempting 3 completely unrelated things at the same time means running the risk of just being average on all of them.
+You need to focus to be excellent – attempting 3 completely unrelated things at the same time means running the risk of just being average on all of them.
 This applies to major projects (like business ideas) or just everyday tasks.
-Set a course, stay on that lane, and see it through to the end.
+Set a course, stay in that lane, and see it through to the end.

 Instead of multitasking, why not try “single-tasking”?
 Focus on one thing, and see it through to the end.
 There’s a concept called “flow”, or bouts of productivity that happens with an intense focus on just one thing.
 Allocate a certain part of your day on single-tasking – switch off your smartphone, close all your irrelevant browsers, and focus all your headspace on just one thing.
 You’ll be surprised at what you’ll accomplish.